emilykmarx/delve/cmd/dlv/dlv_config_client/README.md

 except for types containing reference elements (e.g. slice of strings) - for these, a watchpoint is created for each element with an indexed watchexpr (e.g. `s[0]` for slice of strings, or `s[0][0]` for slice of slice of strings).

+## Output
+Produces a "behavior map" for the target.

+Currently only supported behavior is message send using the `write` syscall (e.g. network messages, file writes).

+Key: Offset in the buffer passed to `write`.
+E.g. for network messages, this is the offset in the application-layer protocol portion of the message.

+Value: Items directly (i.e. via memory accesses within the module) tainting the offset, currently just the sending module's configuration parameters.

 ## Limitations
 * If one thread is in a syscall that would fault on a user arg while another thread